 Modelica identifiers, used for naming classes, variables, constants, and other items, are of two forms.
 The first form always starts with a letter or underscore (), followed by any number of letters, digits, or underscores.
 Case is significant, i.e., the names Inductor and inductor are different.
 The second form (Q-IDENT) starts with a single quote, followed by a sequence of any printable ASCII character, where single-quote must be preceded by backslash, and terminated by a single quote, e.g. '12H', '13\'H', '+foo'.
 Control characters in quoted identifiers have to use string escapes.
-The single quotes are part of the identifier, i.e., 'x' and x are distinct identifiers, but the redundant escapes ('\?' and '\"') are the same as the corresponding non-escaped variants ('?' and '"').
+The single quotes are part of the identifier, i.e., 'x' and x are distinct identifiers.
+The redundant escapes ('\?' and '\"') are the same as the corresponding non-escaped variants ('?' and '"'), but are only for use in Modelica source code.
 A full BNF definition of the Modelica syntax and lexical units is available in Appendix B.